Certification requirements are the same for navigators and CACs.

 - Complete training and pass knowledge assessments

-Request a background study
+Request a Background Study

-Individuals seeking certification must complete a background study consent form and submit it to the ARC by secure email or by fax (651-431-7572).
+Individuals seeking certification must complete a background study consent form (PDF) and submit it to the ARC by secure email or by fax (651-431-7572).

 Training is available on-demand online through the MNsure Learning Center.
 It typically takes less than 10 hours to complete all requirements.
-For a successful experience, please refer to How to Access Online Training for detailed instructions on how to locate and complete the courses.
+For a successful experience, please refer to How to Access Online Training (PDF) for detailed instructions on how to locate and complete the courses.

-Current training requirements are:
+Training requirements are: